Your complete guide to employment contracts in Australia

 When it comes to your business and legislation, there are two scenarios when your employment contracts become very helpful to the protection of your business.

+The second is when disputes arise.
 In disputes, first consider whether the contract has an offer, acceptance, and consideration.
-If it's a legally binding agreement and you breach that contract, for example, by not paying the financial bonus you promised, you are open to legal action.
+If it's a legally binding agreement and you breach that contract, you are open to legal action.

 The tools you need to nail your employment contracts